Dan Fernandez

 Danilo Ramon Subiaga Fernandez (born January 14, 1966) is a Filipino politician, actor, businessman, and optometrist who served as the representative of the Lone District of Santa Rosa, Laguna at the House of Representatives of the Philippines from 2022 to 2025.
 He previously represented the 1st District of Laguna from 2007 to 2016 and again from 2019 to 2022; he also concurrently served as a Deputy Speaker from 2019 to 2020.
 Prior to his election in the Congress, he served as a board member of Laguna from 1998 to 2001, Vice Governor of Laguna from 2001 to 2004, and Mayor of Santa Rosa from 2016 to 2019.
-He also ran for governor in 2004 but lost to incumbent Governor Teresita Lazaro.
+He also ran for governor in 2004 but lost to the incumbent, Teresita Lazaro.

 Early life and education

 Danilo Ramon Fernandez was born January 14, 1966 in Pagsanjan.
 He was the youngest of the four children of Edilberto Fernandez Sr., who served as a councilor of Pagsanjan, and Teresita Fernandez.
 He is related to Estanislao Fernandez, his paternal grandfather's first cousin who served as a lawmaker from Laguna, senator, and Supreme Court associate justice.

 He completed his elementary education at Francisco Benitez Memorial School in Pagsanjan, where he earned an honorable mention.
-He completed his secondary education at Pagsanjan Academy as a valedictorian.
+He completed his secondary education at Pagsanjan Academy.
 He was granted a college scholarship at the Centro Escolar University in Manila, where he completed doctor of optometry.
 He passed the optometry licensure examination in 1986.
 He then took up law at University of Santo Tomas but later dropped out to pursue an acting career.